babilonczyk/babilonczyk/README.md

+# Jan Piotrzkowski - Full-Stack Software Engineer | Ruby on Rails

 ## Hi there 👋🏻

 I’m a Software Developer with 4 years of experience building scalable solutions for startups and product companies.
 I take ownership in delivering features and improving codebases.
 I’m honest, easy to work with, and always keep the bigger business picture and its users in mind.

+Most of my experience is in full-stack development using **Ruby on Rails**, **JavaScript**, and **TypeScript**.
+I've contributed to SaaS platforms, email automation tools, and data-heavy internal systems.
+I enjoy working closely with product teams, shipping high-impact features, and improving legacy code through clean architecture and test coverage.

+Lately, I'm exploring areas like **bioinformatics**, **Python scripting**, and **cloud automation**, combining my engineering background with curiosity for science and data.

 ## Business Domains